Teenage Mutant Ninja Turtles (2014) - Review

 Image: Paramount Pictures

 The turtles are relatively consistent in what I expect from their behavior, at least Mike and Donatello.
 Raphael gets the most screen time and the most to do of all of them, but his characteristics are slightly off.
-They got the Raphael temper right, but he doesn't have the jokes to make him likable.
+They got Raphael’s temper right, but he doesn't have the jokes to make him likable.
 He's the hothead without the sarcasm, which is a shame because they're all supposed to goofing around most of the time, excluding Leonardo who was always the tool leader.
 Lucky for me, I guess, he seems like he's almost absent from the movie.
 Of all the turtles, Leo barely feels like he's there.
 So if he's your favorite, tough luck.
 The other three, at least, are distinguishable from each other with recognizable styles and personalities.
 The design of the turtles, while ugly by many people's standards, seemed perfectly fine.
 I appreciated the added details to how each of them looked: Raph's beefy figure, Don's technical gadgetry and nerdy demeanor, and Mikey's playful smaller stature as the young runt turtle really make them stand out more from each other.
-Even the old live action movies could have just traded one bandanna for another on each turtle and you wouldn't have been able to tell the difference.
+Even the old live-action movies could have just traded one bandanna for another on each turtle and you wouldn't have been able to tell the difference.

-That's where the praise end's with design choices, though.
+That's where the praise ends with design choices, though.
 The worst offender of this movie is the master rodent sensei.
 Splinter looks terrible.
 It's not just the fact that he's the ugliest rat I've seen on screen that wasn't in a horror film.
 His CGI is the worst of the bunch.
-The turtles look okay, and even Shredder looks okay in all his slow-mo computer generated robot glory.
+The turtles look okay, and even Shredder looks okay in all his slow-mo computer-generated robot glory.
 Splinter looks ridiculous and gross.

 Dwm-2015-10-11-14-39-58-60-1038x576.png